theanoza/mycalcapp/README.md

-Calculator App Projects (As Practice Exercise in Online Courses).
+Calculator App Project (As Practice Exercise in Online Courses).

 The Following Programming Languages Were Used To Build and Design The Calculator:
+  1. HTML
+  2. CSS
+  3. BOOTSTRAP
+  4. REACT
+And also NODE.JS